SamKhoze/CNN_PneumoniaDisease_Classification/README.md

 # CNN_on_Xray_images
-applying CNN on x ray images
+Applying CNN on X-ray images
+application of neural networks applied in real-world medical scenarios

+The technology used is (among others) Jupyter Notebooks / PyTorch.